MicrosoftDocs/powerapps-docs/powerapps-docs/teams/asset-inspection.md

 ---
-title: Use sample apps from teams store | Microsoft Docs
+title: Use Asset Inspection apps from teams store | Microsoft Docs
-description: Learn how to use sample apps from Teams store.
+description: Learn how to use the Asset Inspection apps from Teams store.
 author: tapanm-msft
 ms.service: powerapps
 ms.topic: conceptual